sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

     - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

     - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
-Mandartory if you select the BYOS RHEL OS License type.
-You can leave it blank if you select RHEL OS License type PAYG.
+This is mandatory when selecting BYOS RHEL OS as license type.
+This should be left blank when selecting RHEL OS License type PAYG.

     - **Storage Replication** - Choose the Replication Strategy for your Storage account.